AnikethRai/Gemini_Explorer/README.md

 ##  Issues
   ### 403: Permission Denied Error
   #### Check if you have provided project_id rather than project name in your code or if the service account is activated.
+  #### You can follow through this document to activate the service Account.
+[Service Account Activation](https://cloud.google.com/sdk/gcloud/reference/auth/activate-service-account)
+  #### Use the Example code.
+  ### Value Error
+  #### This is a system error, It is just an initial throw put of streamlit library as we do not display the initial prompt in chat interface.
+Not to worry about it.

 ## Appreciation